 At the same time his food is simple, and like a lot of other chef's I admire, he draws inspiration from the peasant food and traditional cuisine of where he lives.

-The recipe of Vergé's was a special quiche, made with morel mushrooms.
-It's an easy recipe, although a bit expensive since it uses a full lb of Minnesota's state mushroom.
-The mushrooms are cooked down and give off a bunch of their tasty juice, afterwords you combine this with some creme fraiche or sour cream.
+The recipe of Vergé's was morel mushroom quiche.
+It's an easy recipe, although a bit expensive since it uses a full pound of Minnesota's state mushroom.
+The mushrooms are cooked down and give off a bunch of their tasty juice, afterward you combine this with some creme fraiche or sour cream.

-The sour cream takes on the flavor of the morels, and gets very rich.
+The sour cream takes on the flavor of the morels and gets very rich.
 It's not so much a quiche with morels in it as much as it's an insanely rich morel custard baked in a crust.
-The morels are really the star here, that's for sure.
+The morels are really the star here.

 The only real small change I made was instead of creme fraiche I substituted sour cream thinned with a bit of heavy cream.

-This makes for a really fun eat, especially if you leave the morels whole, they soak up the custard mixture very well.
+This makes for a really fun eat especially if you leave the morels whole, which most recipes do not.